 How to Install iRedMail on Ubuntu 24.04?

-What is iRedMail exactly?
+What is iRedMail?

 iRedMail is a software package that sets up a full mail server.
 It includes email services like sending and receiving emails with secure communication.
 Also, it supports different databases like MySQL, MariaDB, and PostgreSQL.
 Moreover. iRedMail brings together different tools to handle email transfer, storage, and retrieval.